Education Frequently Asked Questions – COVID-19

 The use of Prometric test centers supports the SOA’s goal of the administration of reliable and valid examinations to everyone across the globe.
 Their technology and testing platform will allow for the use of Excel and Word on written-answer exams as needed.
 In addition, Prometric centers will follow all locally applicable guidelines and regulations for physical distancing while their security and technology protocols will provide candidates with an equitable and secure testing environment.

 Will I have trouble finding a seat at Prometric centers?

 The SOA works closely with Prometric on exam scheduling to provide as many seats as possible for SOA exams.
 Nevertheless, as the pandemic continues to affect all activity across the globe local restrictions may negatively impact capacity at some test centers at certain times.
 Your best approach is to register for the exam as early as possible and continue to retry to book a seat at your local test center if you cannot initially get in.
 Prometric is constantly adjusting seat allocations to provide new opportunities for SOA candidates to reserve a seat.

 What if I live in a remote part of the world without a Prometric center in driving distance?

 Candidates without access to a Prometric test center should e-mail SOA customer service to request assistance.
 These requests will be evaluated on a case-by-case basis.

-In addition to being provided in a PDF, the exam questions will be repeated in the Word document that will also hold your responses.
+In addition to being provided in a PDF, the exam questions will be repeated in the Word document that will also hold your Word-based responses.
 The Excel file may be pre-loaded with data depending on the exam.